gajulabalakrishna/tf_aws/README.md

 Copy
 Edit
 terraform destroy -auto-approve
-Conclusion
-You have successfully created an AWS EKS cluster using Terraform.
-This setup is scalable, automated, and allows seamless Kubernetes management on AWS.

-Would you like additional configurations such as autoscaling, monitoring, or service mesh? 🚀

-You said:
-create load balancer using terraform code
-ChatGPT said:
 To create a Load Balancer using Terraform, we will use AWS Application Load Balancer (ALB) with an Auto Scaling Group (ASG).
 Below is a complete Terraform setup.

 Prerequisites